Battle of Tripoli (1983): Background

 Meanwhile, many other dissidents unified under the leadership of Said al-Muragha, and ultimately formed the Fatah al-Intifada.
 Arafat and his loyalists initially believed that they could easily deal with the dissidents, but the latter began to receive covert support from Syria and thus rapidly grew in strength.
 Clashes between the PLO and the dissidents continued throughout the summer, while the PLO suffered from desertions and shrank from 11,000 militants to between 4,500 and 8,000.
 As the dissidents grew in strength, Syria abandoned its previous official neutrality and sided openly with Said al-Muragha's faction.
-Assad expelled Arafat and his followers from Syria in June.
+Assad expelled Arafat and his followers from Syria in June, after the PLO had publicly complained over the Syrian support of his rivals.
 Other anti-Arafat factions in the PLO such as the Popular Front for the Liberation of Palestine (PFLP) and the Democratic Front for the Liberation of Palestine (DFLP) initially tried to mediate, and distanced themselves from Said al-Muragha's forces, declaring neutrality.
-In contrast, hardline anti-Arafat groups like the PFLP-GC and as-Sa'iqa exploited the situation and actively aided the PLO dissidents.
+In contrast, hardline anti-Arafat groups like the PFLP-GC, as-Sa'iqa, and the Abu Nidal Organization exploited the situation and actively aided the PLO dissidents.

 By late 1983, PLO presence in Lebanon was mainly reduced to two refugee camps in Tripoli, namely Beddawi and Nahr al-Bared, and the Beqaa Valley.
 Arafat's attempts to negotiate with Hafez al-Assad failed to reduce the tensions.
 From September 1983, the PLO leader was headquartered in Beddawi and voiced his concerns about an upcoming offensive by dissident groups.
 Arafat attempted to rally his remaining loyalists and mobilized some local and international support, though his efforts were largely unsuccessful.
 One militant group, the Islamic Unification Movement (IUM), chose to fight alongside the PLO, while the Kataeb Party provided some weaponry.
 Arafat's alliance with the IUM caused further criticism from other Palestinian groups, as they decried the IUM as "fanatic and reactionary".
 Regardless, the IUM under Said Shaaban proved to be a capable ally, and helped the PLO to clear Tripoli of all pro-Syrian groups.

 Ultimately the PLO loyalists lost almost all their strongholds and were effectively besieged in Tripoli.
 Lebanese media claimed that commanders of the anti-PLO Palestinian factions proceeded to meet in Damascus, planning a final offensive against the PLO.
 The PFLP and DFLP also abandoned their neutrality, and sided with Said al-Muragha.
 Assad mobilized about 5,000 Palestinian militants as well as two special forces brigades in support of the operation, placing Syrian officer Suleyman al-Issa in charge of a joint operations room.
 However, it remains unclear whether Assad actually intended to kill Arafat.
+By late October, pro-Syrian forces had surrounded Tripoli, while Syria increased the output of anti-PLO propaganda.